-With the effort from Community School staff, there is a significant increase in outreach to recruit more parent and community volunteers.
+With the effort from Community Partnership School staff, there is a significant increase in outreach to recruit more parent and community volunteers.
+They have been very instrumental in our efforts to provide the opportunity for parents to enroll in Family Access in Skyward at each public event that our school holds.

 Howard Bishop faculty and staff are collaborating with the community by conducting Data Chats with the parents of our lowest quartile to discuss where the student currently stands academically, what their goals are, what the school has in place to help them reach their goals and providing suggestions and recommendations on how parents can help from home.
-This is intended to be a quarterly event held at Faith Mission in conjunction with their community initiatives in place for our students.
+This past school year, an Data Chat evening was held at Faith Mission, located in the heart of the community we serve to allow parents that work to come and dialogue with our teachers and staff regarding their child's academic status.